Back to Course

 DMARC Identifier Alignment

-• To understand DMARC alignment we need to understand how it works.
-When you implement DMARC, you tie the results of SPF and DKIM to authenticate all emails coming from your domain.
-For any given email, DMARC uses what’s known as the 'central identity', which is the domain found in the From: header.
-This is considered the domain of origin for your email and will have your organization’s domain name in it.
+• To understand DMARC alignment, we first need to understand how it works.
+When you implement DMARC, you tie the results of SPF and DKIM to the domain your recipients actually see.
+For any given email, DMARC focuses on the domain found in the From: header, which RFC 9989 calls the Author Domain.
+This is the domain of origin for your mail and carries your organization's name.

-• When an email from your domain reaches the receiving server, SPF checks its Return Path and DKIM validates the encrypted signature.
-Both of these checks take place separately on two different domains.
-DMARC takes the authentication result of each and checks if the domain used in either SPF or DKIM matches the From: domain (the central identity).
-If either is true, DMARC alignment is achieved.
+• When an email from your domain reaches the receiving server, SPF checks the Return-Path (envelope) domain and DKIM validates the message's cryptographic signature.
+These two checks operate on their own domains, independently of the From: header.
+DMARC takes each result and checks whether the domain that passed SPF or DKIM matches the Author Domain (the From: domain).
+If at least one of them matches, DMARC alignment is achieved.

-• The domain name in the DKIM signature
+• The signing domain in the DKIM signature (the d= value)

-SPF and DKIM alignment specifically have 2 kinds:
+SPF and DKIM alignment each come in two kinds:

 • Strict alignment